How We Develop Your Case For Success

 I am attorney Richard Gutstadt.
-My associate, Eric Patrick, and I have helped people around California through the entire SSDI process for over 40 years.
+I have helped people around California through the entire SSDI/SSI process for over 40 years.
 Throughout those years, we have established a track record of success for clients like you.

 My legal team and I maintain this record because we take the time to build a strong case on your behalf so that you can recover your benefits promptly and efficiently.
 We accomplish this in three important steps: